bithapa/UNIX-commands/README.md

-See all of your branches                     | `git branch` [* will appear next to your current branch] Delete the branch `feature x`                | `git branch -d feature-x` Push the changes to the branch 'feature-x'   | `git push origin feature-x` Push the changes to `master`                 | `git push origin master` View the history of current branch           | `git log` Remove a file FILE.file                      | `git rm FILE.file`
+See all of your branches                     | `git branch` [* will appear next to your current branch] Delete the branch `feature x`                | `git branch -d feature-x` Push the changes to the branch 'feature-x'   | `git push origin feature-x` Merge feature-x into the active branch       | `git merge feature-x` Push the changes to `master`                 | `git push origin master` View the history of current branch           | `git log` Remove a file FILE.file                      | `git rm FILE.file`